Alabama vs. San Diego State Predictions & Picks - NCAA Tournament Sweet 16

 Spread & Total Prediction for Alabama vs. San Diego State

-Alabama has put together a 21-12-0 record against the spread this season, while San Diego State is 17-15-0.
-A total of 15 out of the Crimson Tide's games this season have hit the over, and 13 of the Aztecs' games have gone over.
-Alabama has a 5-5 record against the spread while going 9-1 overall in the last 10 games.
-San Diego State has gone 6-4 against the spread and 9-1 overall in its last 10 contests.
+Alabama has a 21-12-0 record against the spread so far this season compared to San Diego State, who is 17-15-0 ATS.
+The Crimson Tide are 15-18-0 and the Aztecs are 13-19-0 in terms of hitting the over.
+The two teams score an average of 154.2 points per game, 17.7 more points than this matchup's total.
+Alabama is 5-5 against the spread and 9-1 overall over its last 10 contests, while San Diego State has gone 6-4 against the spread and 9-1 overall.

-Put your picks to the test and bet on college basketball with BetMGM Sportsbook.
+Put your picks to the test and bet on this matchup with BetMGM Sportsbook.

 Alabama Performance Insights

-- The Crimson Tide outscore opponents by 14.1 points per game (scoring 82.3 points per game to rank fourth in college basketball while giving up 68.2 per contest to rank 124th in college basketball) and have a +508 scoring differential overall.
+- The Crimson Tide are outscoring opponents by 14.1 points per game with a +508 scoring differential overall.
+They put up 82.3 points per game (fourth in college basketball) and allow 68.2 per outing (124th in college basketball).

-- Alabama wins the rebound battle by 8.1 boards on average.
-It collects 40.9 rebounds per game, which ranks first in college basketball, while its opponents pull down 32.8 per outing.
+- Alabama prevails in the rebound battle by an average of 8.1 boards.
+It is recording 40.9 rebounds per game (first in college basketball) compared to its opponents' 32.8 per outing.

-- Alabama connects on 10.1 three-pointers per game (ninth-most in college basketball) while shooting 34.1% from deep (176th in college basketball).
-It is making 4.7 more threes per outing than its opponents, who drain 5.4 per game while shooting 28.1%.
+- Alabama connects on 4.7 more threes per contest than the opposition, 10.1 (ninth-most in college basketball) compared to its opponents' 5.4.

-- The Crimson Tide rank 81st in college basketball with 97.5 points scored per 100 possessions, and fifth in college basketball defensively with 80.8 points conceded per 100 possessions.
+- The Crimson Tide average 97.5 points per 100 possessions (81st in college basketball), while allowing 80.8 points per 100 possessions (fifth in college basketball).

-- Alabama has committed two more turnovers per game than its opponents, averaging 13.3 (311th in college basketball play) while forcing 11.3 (240th in college basketball).
+- Alabama has committed 2.0 more turnovers per game than its opponents, averaging 13.3 (311th in college basketball action) while forcing 11.3 (240th in college basketball).

+- The Aztecs have a +308 scoring differential, topping opponents by 8.8 points per game.
+They're putting up 71.9 points per game, 178th in college basketball, and are giving up 63.1 per outing to rank 25th in college basketball.

+- San Diego State averages 33.1 rebounds per game (96th in college basketball) while allowing 27.8 per contest to opponents.
+It outrebounds opponents by 5.3 boards per game.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.